mattmakai/fullstackpython.com/content/posts/190626-dev-led-sales-startups.markdown

 from launching your service to developers, having them find out and start to use it, then becoming large paying customers.
 </p><p>
 The reality is clearly more difficult than the dream.
+You as the startup founder need to be the "chief developer evangelism officer" and it will be expensive when you aim to hire a seasoned developer relations employee.
+</p><p>
+We define developer-led sales as a different sales motion than a traditional sales outreach approach.
+Instead, you appropriately market to developers who need a solution to a problem they are facing, typically with great documentation, timely tutorials or another respectful tactic rather than cold calling or empty clickbait content.
 </p>
 </div></div>